atallison/go-collections/doc.md

     concurrent safe.

 ### func NewSinglyLinkedList[T any]() *SinglyLinkedList[T]
-    NewSinglyLinkedList returns an ArrayList based on the specified type.
+    NewSinglyLinkedList returns an SinglyLinkedList based on the specified type.

 ### func (l *SinglyLinkedList[T]) Add(v T)
     Add appends a given value to the bottom of the list.
-This is O(1) because SinglyLinkedList internally has the pointer to the tail node.

 ### func (l *SinglyLinkedList[T]) AddAll(vs []T)
     AddAll appends all the given value at the bottom.

-### func (l *SinglyLinkedList[T]) AddAt(index int, v T) error
-    AddAt appends a given value at the given index position in the list.

 ### func (l *SinglyLinkedList[T]) AddHead(v T)
     AddHead inserts the given value at the head of the list.